Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Third, Lowe's now owns the "Stainmaster" brand name so they control the price and availability of all Stainmaster branded products.
 Acquiring the Stainmaster brand name was a strategic maneuver to prevent homeowners from comparison shopping and potentially finding a lower price on the exact same carpet elsewhere.

 Home Depot offers a carpet collection called "Home Decorators".
-The Home Decorators Collection was acquired by Home Depot in 2006 .
-This is why consumers can't comparison shop for these same carpets at another nearby carpet retailer.
+The Home Decorators Collection was acquired by Home Depot in 2006.
+This is why consumers can't easily comparison shop for the exact same carpets at other nearby carpet retailers.

 I don't advise purchasing new carpet or flooring from big-box stores like Lowe's, Home Depot or corporately-owned home improvement warehouses.
-The substantial expense of new carpet and floor coverings, and the importance of selecting the right product to meet your needs and goals, make these purchases way too important to take any chances.
+The substantial expense of new carpet and floor covering, and the importance of selecting the right product to meet your needs and goals, make flooring purchases way too important to take any chances with box stores.

 1. While box stores may offer quality products and materials sourced from reputable suppliers, they lack readily available and qualified in-store experts to address customer queries and offer reliable advice on carpet purchases.
 I believe homeowners need access to experienced and knowledgeable sales staff to assist in making wise and informed choices.